zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/README.md

 # Transcriptome-guided discovery of novel plant-associated genes in a rhizosphere Pseudomonas

-This repository contains the codes used for generating the data contained in the article "Transcriptome-guided discovery of novel plant-associated genes in a rhizosphere Pseudomonas" (Saati-Santamaría et al., under revision).
+This repository contains the codes used for generating the data contained in the article "Transcriptome-guided discovery of novel plant-associated genes in a rhizosphere *Pseudomonas*" (Saati-Santamaría et al., under revision).

 <p align="center">